OxfordCityCouncil/opendata/README.md

 # opendata
-This is a repository for open data sources to use with a JKAN platform
+(This was a repository used for open data sources to use with a JKAN platform.
+This has now transferred to https://github.com/oxopendata)

 The use of GitHub as a potential repository for open source data is also being tested.
 Learning points will be added as the project progresses